-Farah has a background in Applied Mathematics and Physics, and completed her PhD in Computational Fluid Dynamics at Monash University in 2017 where, prior to joining the Burnet Institute, she worked as a Research Assistant and Teaching Associate in the Department of Mechanical and Aerospace Engineering.
+Farah has a background in Applied Mathematics and Physics.
+In 2017, she completed her PhD in Computational Fluid Dynamics at Monash University where, prior to joining the Burnet Institute, she worked as a Research Assistant and Teaching Associate in the Department of Mechanical and Aerospace Engineering.

-- Mathematical Modeller, Burnet Institute, Melbourne, Australia, 2020 to present
+- 2020-ongoing: Mathematical Modeller, Burnet Institute, Melbourne, Australia

-- Faculty of Engineering International Postgraduate Research Scholarship (FEIPRS), 2014─2017
+- 2014-2017: Faculty of Engineering International Postgraduate Research Scholarship (FEIPRS)